ggalloro/cicerone/README.md

-# Cicerone Romano
+# Cicerone

-Cicerone Romano is a multi-agent system for creating personalized tourist itineraries in Rome.
-It uses a root agent, CiceroneRomano, that coordinates three specialized agents to provide tailored recommendations for art, food, and logistics.
+Cicerone is a multi-agent system for creating personalized tourist itineraries in Rome.
+It uses a root agent, Cicerone, that coordinates three specialized agents to provide tailored recommendations for art, food, and logistics.

 ## Application Capabilities